warshmellow/warshmellow-server-bootcamp/README.md

 #### Consistency
 #### Any vs Quorum vs All
 #### CAP Theorem
+Roughly speaking, the CAP Theorem says that if you have a network partition, you cannot guarantee the system to be both fully available and fully consistent by the time the partition is finished.
+Intuitively this makes sense: you'll have to spend a nonzero amount of downtime to ensure access only when fully consistent.

+This means you'll always have to consider balancing high availability and high consistency.
+A single SQL database that serializes queries will always be highly consistent, but the thing could crash.
+On the other hand, a network of 1000 identical machines that allow read from any machine will have high availability but inconsistent values on reads from two different machines, even on the same timestamp.

 #### ACID (SQL) vs BASE (NoSQL)
 #### Columnar DBs and the Way Data is Laid Out

 ### What DELETE Actually Does: Tombstones and Compaction
+DELETE (and setting TTL) does not immediately delete a row from a table.
+It simply marks it with a tombstone.
+Reads will skip the value.
+Periodically rows marked with a tombstone will be truly deleted from storage automatically.
+This process is called compaction.

+Note that most tables have a tombstone limit.
+Once the limit is reached, Cassandra refuses any new queries on the table, and you have to wait until compaction.
+This is done to roughly ensure performance range for reads and prevent running out of memory.
+That is why best practice is not to delete too much, or to do a "soft" or fake delete by manually marking rows as "deleted".
+In the second case Cassandra's compaction is never invoked of course.

 ### Batch INSERT/SELECT - it's not what you think
+#### Guarantees
+Batch INSERT/SELECT ensure atomicity, but only single partition batches ensure isolation as well.
 #### The lifecycle of a SELECT

 ## Git and Version Control